jeevandaka/Git-Tutorial/README.md

 7.  `commit` -> Commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.

-8.  `git commit` -> registers staging changes to a commit
+8.  `git commit` -> registers staging changes to a commit.

+9.  `git log` -> list downs all the commits of the repository.
+If you want to exit out of git log prompt press `q`.

+10.  `git restore <file>` -> it removes all files changes from the staging area to be committed. this can be useful, if we did some dirty piece of code and now no more want it.
+Instead of deleting every change line by line, we can restore it or you can say restore last clean version of the file.